 Why you need a Mechanic

 It is usually best to have such a person onboard with your case at the outset.
 In fact, I often require that you have an expert mechanic opinion before I am willing to take the case.
-Not only is it best to have the expert witness in place at the beginning of your case, but sending the written statement may help resolve your case.
+Not only is it best to have the expert witness in place at the beginning of your case, but sending the written statement may help resolve your case without prolonged litigation.

 Tips on Finding a Mechanic

-Admittedly, it is sometimes difficult to find an expert who is willing to help you.
+Admittedly, it can be difficult to find an expert who is willing to help you.
 I do not generally seek out or find these experts for my clients.
 This is for a few reasons.
-First, no one wants to pay me to find an expert for them.
-Second, I don’t want to charge someone to help them find an expert when I’m not even sure I will find one.
-Third, if I keep going to the same experts, its going to create an appearance of collusion or bias.
-I want to avoid that.
+First, no one wants to pay me to try and find an expert for them.
+Second, I don’t want to charge someone to help them find an expert when I’m not even sure I will find one (or that the mechanic will find anything wrong with the vehicle).
+Third, if I keep going to the same experts, its going to create an appearance of collusion or bias, which I want to avoid.
+Fourth, I want you to find and use a mechanic that you are comfortable with.
+Under this context, I view finding an expert mechanic’s assistance to be homework for the client.
+You need to do the legwork to get the proof you need of the defects.

-Even if they think you are right, a mechanic may not want to get involved in your legal battle.
-Generally speaking, a mechanic just wants to get in and fix a vehicle.
-They don’t want to spend their time writing up reports.
-Additionally, no one likes litigation so it is understandable that people won’t want to get involved.
+Again, I recognize that this can be a difficult assignment.
+Even if a mechanic thinks you are right, the mechanic may not want to get involved in your legal battle.
+In my experience, most mechanics just wants to fix vehicles.
+They don’t want write up reports or testify in court.
+No one really likes litigation so it is understandable that people won’t want to get involved.
 I’ve turned down cases where a mechanic wanted to help but was only willing to provide an anonymous statement.
-Additionally, the mechanic may not want to testify against the dealer or manufacturer.
+Additionally, the mechanic may not want to testify against the dealer or manufacturer because they have an established relationship.

 While it may be difficult, it is not impossible.
 Here is how I recommend you get started:

 - Offer to pay.
 The mechanic may be reluctant due to concerns that helping you will be too time consuming and result in lost revenue.
 You may be able to allay these concerns by offering to pay the regular mechanic rates for time spent helping you.
-This is called a “retained expert witness fee.”
+This is called an “expert witness fee.”
 It may sound like a weird idea to pay someone for their testimony, but most cases involve retained experts.

 - Stay local.
 It is my experience that most mechanics want to help people in their community.
 Just because one turns you down, it doesn’t mean they all will.

 - Ask around.
-I’ve had mechanics send me to mechanics in out of state areas or otherwise get me connected with people who would certainly qualify as experts in what we were looking for.
+I’ve had mechanics refer me to other mechanics in out of state areas or otherwise get me connected with people who would certainly qualify as experts in what we were looking for.

 Getting a mechanic to help you is one of the major hurdles in putting together a credible, meritorious case.
 Some communities have mechanics that specialize in providing diagnoses and statements for bad car sales.
 Unfortunately, Idaho communities don’t seem to have that type of service available.

-There are “career experts” who make a living providing expert testimony in all types of cases, including vehicle cases.
-These experts may be available for your case but tend to come with a hefty price tag.
-The initial retainer deposit could be in the thousands of dollars.
-This is always an option for someone who is willing and able to put these types of funds into the case.
-There is certainly nothing wrong with going this route.
-If that’s a route you would like to take, you can let me know.
+There are also “career experts” who make a living providing expert testimony in all types of cases, including vehicle cases.
+These experts may be available for your case but tend to come with a very hefty price tag.
+These experts will generally try to determine how much work might be involved in the entire case and then request a retainer deposit to cover all of that anticipated work.
+As such, the retainer deposit for an expert could be in the thousands of dollars.
+This is an option for someone who is willing and able to put these types of funds into the case.
+(At the time of drafting this post, I have not used a career expert in any vehicle related case and I do not even know one personally–I’ve only used local mechanics found by my clients).

 Getting a Written Statement